cmusatyalab/wireguard-tools/README.md

 implementation matches setconf.

-This implementation has only been tested on Linux where we've only actively used a subset of the available functionality, i.e. the common scenerio is configuring an interface just once with a single peer.
+This implementation has only been tested on Linux where we've only actively used a subset of the available functionality, i.e. the common scenario is configuring an interface only once with just a single peer.

 ## Licenses